 But it’s not just when you go for a hike that you should worry.
 These areas can include urban gardens and parks, according to Dr. Aileen M. Marty, a professor in the area of infectious diseases at Florida International University.
 In some areas, ticks are prevalent even in yards and other common frequently visited areas.

-“Most people get infected in the summer months as that’s when the blacklegged ticks [also known as deer ticks] in the immature or nymph stage are most abundant,” says Dr. Russell.
+“Most people get infected in the summer months as that’s when the black-legged ticks in the immature or nymph stage are most abundant,” says Dr. Russell.
 “These ticks are extremely small, about the size of a poppy seed, and are really hard to notice.”
 Which is why it’s important to take precautions when going outdoors.

 For non-chemical protection, Dr. Russell recommends wearing light-colored, long-sleeved shirts and pants tucked into socks so that ticks are more noticeable and have to crawl farther before getting to your skin.
-He also suggests bathing as soon as you return home and washing your clothes.
+He also suggests bathing as soon as you are back home and washing your clothes.

 If you or your child happens to get a tick, removing it promptly is key.
 To safely remove an embedded tick, Dr. Owusu-Ansah and the Centers for Disease Control recommend: